expo/router/docs/faq.md

 ## Can I use Expo Routing in my React Native app?

-Yes, the router is a feature of the `expo` package, which can be used in any React Native app!
+Yes, all of Expo's tools can be used with any React Native project.
 The router must be used with `npx expo start` due to the advanced bundler functionality, you can run `npx expo start --port 8081` to run the dev server on the default port for React Native.

-## Does this replace React Navigation?

-No, this is a new feature of the `expo` package.
-Our package React Navigation is a view layer on top of the router, which provides complex native behavior.

 ## How do I use Expo Routing with Next.js?